discoverygarden/dgi_islandora_solr_views_field_filter/README.md

 1. We include a `composer.json` file, which can get picked up by something like [Composer Manager](https://www.drupal.org/project/composer_manager), to install the dependency automatically.
 2. If the class is not already available, and if the `libraries` module is available, we will use it to look up `jsonstreamingparser`, from which we will attempt to load the handful of files we require.
 As such, cloning the [repository](https://github.com/salsify/jsonstreamingparser) to `sites/all/libraries` such that `sites/all/libraries/jsonstreamingparser/src/Parser.php` exists should suffice.

+## Configuration

+Some configuration is available at `admin/islandora/tools/dgi_solr_views_field_filter`.
+He, we allow the configuration of:

+1. The regex to use to filter out fields.
+The only filters out the compound sequencing relationships.
+2. A time limit to (attempt) to set, to allow additional time for parsing.

 ## Troubleshooting/Issues